Destroyer616/Degoogle/README.md

 4. Boot into recovery mode and wipe the data
 5. Install the custom rom.

-IF u want to install Lineage os the follow the official instructions avaialable on the [Lineage os website](https://lineageos.org/).
+IF u want to install Lineage os then follow the official instructions avaialable on the [Lineage os website](https://lineageos.org/).